GajapriyaSubbiah/GajapriyaSubbiah.github.io/_posts/2020-05-08-Calculating-Planet-Volumes.md

 ---

 ###### The reason why its so fast method because a single NumPy array can only contain a single data type whereas say a list or a tuple could contain many different datatypes, and this restriction to only contain a single datatype has a huge benefit NumPy has enormous computation speed than a python for loop do.

-...where we firstly force the identification of the lowest number in the number_range into our prime variable, and following that we remove it.

-However, because we have to sort the list for each iteration of the loop in order to get the minimum value, it's slightly slower than what we saw with pop()!